dendisuhubdy/microservice-opencv-filter-gaussian/README.md

 ## How to build

-After building and install OpenCV 4.0.0, GCC, CMake and Boost::System you should do this commands:
+After building and install OpenCV 4.0.0, GCC, CMake and Boost::System, to build this application you should follow this steps:

 ```
 git clone https://github.com/arthurafarias/microservice-opencv-filter-gaussian